miayam/learn-css/001 Box Model/README.md

 ```

 All boxes consist of content box, padding box, border box, and margin box.
-Those 4 type of boxes make up
+Those 4 types of boxes make up
 an element on the page.

 Content box is like an artwork.